flakes22/lyrc/README.md

 # lyrc
 ## Intend
+- To use the Spotify Developer APIs to find and display songs after the user searches them.
-- The Web Playback SDK allows you to control playback so let's add a button to enable users to toggle play.
+- The Web Playback SDK allows you to control playback.
 ## Description
 - Has a search bar that searches the song based on the song name provided and displays first 10 results.
 - Can not play the song as i dont have Spotify Premium:(